 What Should You Expect When Boondocking

 In terms of what to expect when you’re boondocking, every location will be different.
-Here’s what we find to be the most common setups when we’re boondocking:
+Here’s what I find to be the most common setups when I’m boondocking:

 When it comes to free camping, you’re most likely going to have to find your own source of water.
 If you’re limited on water but don’t want to smell stinky, we’d recommend purchasing some Cottonelle FreshFeel Flushable Wet Wipes from Amazon.
 I’m telling you…they’re perfect for getting a quick “shower” in before bed if you’re trying to conserve water!

-In terms of drinking water, we’d always recommend having some extra onboard.
+In terms of drinking water, I’d recommend having some extra bottles onboard.
 This is more of a precaution to ensure that you always have some in case you run out of freshwater in your tanks.